LisaNicvert/PhDaxis02_camtrapHawkes/README.md

 -   `R/` contains the R functions developed for this project
 -   `DESCRIPTION` contains the project metadata (author, date, dependencies, etc.)
 -   `NAMESPACE` contains the namespace information for the functions in the `R/` folder.
+-   `install_dependencies.R`: R script to install all R libraries.
+-   `UnitEvents_0.0.8.tar.gz`: source package for `UnitEvents`.
+-   `Dockerfile`: the file to create a Docker environment

 ## References